gregr/icfp2017-artifact-auas7pp/artifact/ArtifactOverview.md

 * `evalo-small.scm`, which supports fewer language constructs than the standard interpreter, reducing the branching factor, improving performance when generating quines, twines, and thrines.
 * `evalo-standard.scm`, implementing a reasonable subset of pure Scheme.
 * `evalo-optimized.scm`, containing a more complicated implementation of the standard interpreter with several optimizations.

+#### Try your own examples

+Edit and re-run some examples to validate output (e.g. intentionally change queries or their expected outputs to break tests and see their output for yourself).
+Each challenge may be run independently: `scheme --script challenge-N.scm` for any N in {1..7}

 #### Freestyle interaction